hande-qmc/hande/documentation/manual/input/calcs/dmqmc.rst

     This is experimental and the user should identity when convergence has been reached.
+``piecewise_shift``
+    type: float.

+    Optional.
+Default: 0.

+    Sets the value of the simulation shift when the propagator change occurs at the **target_beta** when running the piecewise interaction picture method.
 ``walker_scale_factor``
     type: integer.

     Optional.
 Default: 1.

-    Scales the walker population on initial trial density matrix by a constant factor.
-In addition, the target population is scaled as well.
-For example, if the initial and target particle populations were 1000, and a scale factor of 2 was used, the new initial and target particle population will be 2000.
+    Scales the walker population on the initial trial density matrix by a constant factor.
+The simulations target population is scaled as well.
-    Currently only accepts values greater than or equal to 2.

     .. warning::